Lorentz Invariance Violation and Generalized Uncertainty Principle: Confronting with Observations and Measurements

-In light of recent theoretical work on quantum gravity, especially within string theory, the sensitivity factor of gamma ray bursts (GRB) reads $\eta\equiv |\Delta t^*|/\delta t$ \cite{nature1}, where $\delta t$ reflects the time structure of the signal and $\Delta t^*$ is a special time of flight delay, when $E_{qg}\approx E_{pl}$, where $E_{qg}$ ($E_{pl}$) is an effective quantum gravity energy scale (Planck energy scale).
-It is obvious that $\Delta t^*$ would be equivalent to $\Delta t$ of this work.
-Depending on distant origin, GRB emission can reach the Earth with different time structures $\delta t$.
-The conventional gravitational lensing is achromatic.
+On the other hand, the conventional gravitational lensing is achromatic.
 Therefore, the energy-dependent time delay would not be dependent on the actual emission mechanism GRB.
-A lensed GRB observed couple decades ago \cite{grblense} cab be used to estimate the sensitivity factor as $\eta\approx 10^{-6}$ revealing that $\delta t \approx 10^{-7}\,$sec.
-When pulsars, supernovae and other astrophysical phenomena, but not GRB, are considered \cite{ref17}, $\eta\approx 10^{-10}$ and therefore $\delta t \approx 10^{-3}\,$sec.
-For neutrinos from type-II supernovae like SN1987a, $\eta\approx 10^{-4}$ and the time structure can be estimated as $\approx 10^{-9}\,$sec.
-In principle, the upper bound on $\alpha$ parameter by comparing the calculations with the experiments \cite{afa2}.
-We would do this with OPERA and/ or MINOS.
-GRB would allow us to set an upper value for the GUP-charactering parameter $\alpha$ \cite{tma}.
+Couple decades ago, lensed GRB was observed \cite{grblense}.
+It can be used to estimate the sensitivity factor as $\eta\approx 10^{-6}$.
+This value reveals that $\delta t \approx 10^{-7}\,$sec.
+It is found that $\eta\approx 10^{-10}$ and therefore $\delta t \approx 10^{-3}\,$sec, when pulsars, supernovae and other astrophysical phenomena, but not GRB, are taken into consideration \cite{ref17}.
+A third estimation was done using neutrinos stemming from type-II supernovae, like SN1987a.
+In this case, $\eta\approx 10^{-4}$ and the time structure can be estimated as $\delta t\approx 10^{-9}\,$sec.
+In principle, the upper bound on $\alpha$ parameter which characterizes the GUP-approach can be found by comparing the calculations with the experimental observations \cite{afa2}.

+Confronting our calculations to UHECR requires fixing the sensitivity factor and its energy dependence.
+The sensitivity factor is related to the special time of flight delay and the time structure of the signal. { To judge about the applicability of GUP on UHECR, we recall the two main scenarios of their origin.
+Bottom-top scenario assumes that the cosmic rays are generated at low energies.
+Over their path to the Earth they gained energy through various mechanisms \cite{Tawfik:2010qf}.
+The top-bottom scenario proposes that the cosmic rays are produced at much higher energies (Planck scale).
+Over their path to the Earth they lost energies through various mechanisms \cite{Tawfik:2010qf}.
+Thus, the applicability is guaranteed. }